wangziqi2013/wangziqi2013.github.io/_posts/2022-08-03-illuminator.markdown

 Note that this increased overhead can, in fact, be prevented by the kernel by checking the status of all baseline pages in the 2MB chunk before the compaction begins.
 The paper claims that the kernel design appears to choose to allow the longer latency as a trade-off for less future fragmentation.
+The last issue is that Linux kernel adopts RCU to allow concurrent access to shared memory objects.
+RCU will increase the lifespan of pages containing objects that are accessed by RCU, since it delays the actual deallocation of objects only till after the grace period, which prevents pages containing those objects from being freed to the page allocator.